No Sweat tells the story of the clothes we wear and the people who make them by tracing those products back to the source Read more

 Risks and challenges

 Obviously when travelling in foreign countries a big challenge can be getting access to your subjects without interference from those who might not want you to expose them.
 We have already been in contact with NGOs in different countries and will work closely with them not only to ensure our safety and the safety of the people who are willing to talk to us, but also to help us navigate any tough situations that they have almost certainly encountered in the past.Learn about accountability on Kickstarter

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

-A copy of the completed documentary for your own viewing pleasure.Estimated delivery:Ships within the US only
+A copy of the completed documentary for your own viewing pleasure.Estimated delivery:Only ships to: United States

-A copy of the documentary autographed by the filmmakers.Estimated delivery:Ships within the US only
+A copy of the documentary autographed by the filmmakers.Estimated delivery:Only ships to: United States

 Receive a "thank you" in the credits of the movie as someone who helped the film happen.Estimated delivery:

 A producer credit for the film.
 There's nothing wrong with a film having 95 producers.
 Right?Estimated delivery: